Ms. Valdijah Ambrose Brown

 4.1.
 As a State funded postsecondary institution, built on the philosophy of our founder, Thaddeus Stevens, Thaddeus Stevens College of Technology has a responsibility to contribute to the public good by making a substantial reinvestment into the Commonwealth, the funder, of the TSCT grant program.

-5.1 Community Service is managed by the Coordinator of Community Service.
-Community Service hours should be completed in a timely fashion each semester.
+5.1 Civic engagement hours should be completed in a timely fashion each semester.
 Students are required to complete 10 hours of service and maintain a 2.0 cumulative grade point average to remain in good standing.

 5.2 All community service is voluntary (without compensation).